 Though it’s common for pregnant women to experience an increase in their skin’s oil production, some women find the opposite is true.
 Their skin becomes dry and almost devoid of moisture causing them to feel itchy and uncomfortable.

-There’s no secret to the solution here; moisturize, moisturize and moisturize again.
+There’s no secret to the solution here; moisturise, moisturise and moisturise again.
 The best time to do this is when your skin is still warm and slightly moist from the shower.
-Most moisturizers work in the same way by holding the skin’s moisture within the cells and limiting water loss through evaporation.
+Most moisturisers work in the same way by holding the skin’s moisture within the cells and limiting water loss through evaporation.

-There’s a huge range to choose from but essentially, most moisturizers will do the same job.
+There’s a huge range to choose from but essentially, most moisturisers will do the same job.

 For women who have eczema, pregnancy can exacerbate symptoms.
-Red, dry, itchy and scaly skin patches may need more attention when it comes to moisturizers.
+Red, dry, itchy and scaly skin patches may need more attention when it comes to moisturisers.